Viewbank: Viewbank Homestead

-After a millennia of living in the area, the Wurundjeri were displaced and Viewbank was settled by Edward Willis in 1837 and was named after the homestead property built at the junction of the Yarra River and Plenty River constructed in 1839 by pastoralist James Williamson.
+After a millennium of living in the area, the Wurundjeri were displaced and Viewbank was settled by Edward Willis in 1837 and was named after the homestead property built at the junction of the Yarra River and Plenty River constructed in 1839 by pastoralist James Williamson.
 It was later added to by Dr. Robert Martin.
 It was owned by the Bartram family 1922-1974 who operated the property as a dairy.
 The homestead was demolished in the 1920s after the house had fallen into disrepair.
-Local residents believed it was haunted..
+Local residents believed it was haunted.

-Between 1996 and 1999 Heritage Victoria conducted excavations at the site with the help of archaeologists from University of Melbourne, La Trobe University and Flinders University with more than 140 archaeology students and members of the community.
+Between 1996 and 1999, Heritage Victoria conducted excavations at the site with the help of archaeologists from University of Melbourne, La Trobe University and Flinders University with more than 140 archaeology students and members of the community.
 Stone foundations of the house with remnants of hand-made brick walls, fireplaces and other features were uncovered.
 Artefacts including toys, game tokens, thimbles and pins were found.
 Articles of affluence were also found in the form of a network of servant's bells, fragments of marble fireplaces and decorated plaster cornices were also uncovered.

 Remnants of Viewbank's farming past can be seen from the historic silos still standing on Banyule Road.
 The site is recognised as having historical and archaeological significance to the State of Victoria, and is listed on the Victorian Heritage Database.